Massachusetts LLC Certificate of Organization

 1. Name of your LLC

-Enter your LLC’s street address.
-This address can be your home address, an office address, or the address of your Resident Agent (aka Registered Agent).
+This can be a home address, an office address, or the address of your LLC’s Resident Agent (aka Registered Agent).

 3. General Character of your Business